Posted on March 29th, 2009

 - A professional designation specializing in the sale of residential real estate.

-- Professional connections and networking with thousands of other real estate professionals on both local and national levels.
+- Professional connections and networking sources with thousands of other real estate professionals on both local and national levels.

 - Up-to-the-minute industry information, with respect to national and local real estate markets, investment properties, important changes and legislation affecting the real estate industry, and many other areas of importance.